MonikaJayakumar-nj/Turtlebot3-Navigation-with-Hand-Gesture-Control-Obstacle-Avoidance/README.md

 The system processes LIDAR data to detect obstacles and determine safe movement directions.
 Simultaneously, it employs MediaPipe to recognize hand gestures via a PC camera, translating them into navigation commands.
 This dual approach enables the TurtleBot3 to navigate autonomously while responding to user gestures.

+# The code for a gesture-controlled TurtleBot application includes:

+- HandGestureNode.py (Gesture Recognition): Detects gestures using MediaPipe and publishes commands to a ROS topic.
+- TurtleBotControlNode.py (TurtleBot Command Node): Subscribes to the gesture commands and executes appropriate motion commands for the TurtleBot.
+- main.py (Hand Gesture Detection): Tests the gesture detection logic in isolation.